 This weekend I emptied my spice drawers completely to clean, sort, and take inventory.
 My littles helped me to wipe down each jar and the plastic storage boxes that had accumulated a lot of spice debris.
 I also vacuumed and wiped out the drawers themselves for the same reason.

 In addition to the cleaning, I checked each bag or jar for an expiration date.
 It’s kind of crazy what can get overlooked over time.
-I had spices that expired two to three years ago, and a package of yeast that expired in 2014!
+I had spices that expired two to three years ago, and a package of yeast that expired six years ago!
 Long-expired spices and herbs do not deserve the space (especially since their dates clearly indicate that they are not being used!).

 Another task I had to do a few times was marrying packages of spices.
 If they had a similar expiration date, and I had multiple bags, I tried to combine as much as I could.
 For some reason, I had three partially-empty bags of turmeric.

-Once all this housekeeping was finished, I returned the jars to the drawer, briefly contemplated putting them in alphabetical order, then quickly dismissed that idea because #futile.
+Once all this housekeeping was finished, I returned the jars to the drawer, briefly contemplated putting them in alphabetical order, then quickly dismissed that idea as being futile.

-I made a list of all the spices I regularly use and like to have on hand, as well as commonly used blends.
-I also cross-referenced several other sources to make sure I wasn’t leaving anything out!
+The Spice Inventory Checklist includes all the spices most regularly used and generally kept on hand, as well as commonly used blends and spices and herbs more specific to other types of cuisine.
+I also cross-referenced several other sources to make sure I wasn’t leaving anything out.

-You can print off the list and keep a copy posted in your kitchen, in a planner, or (my plan) laminate it and keep it in your spice drawer!
+You can grab your own Spice Inventory Checklist in my Etsy shop and keep a copy posted in your kitchen, in a planner, or laminate it and keep it in your spice drawer!

 Tips for Keeping Spices & Herbs Fresh